Texas A&M ring: Appearance

 The top of the ring depicts an eagle and a shield with five stars and thirteen stripes.
-The eagle denotes agility, power, and ability to reach great heights.
-The shield symbolizes the duty to protect the reputation of the alma mater; the five stars within the shield refer to the facets of student development: mind, body, spiritual attainment, emotional poise, and integrity of character while the thirteen stripes represent the thirteen original colonies and symbolize patriotism.
-On one side of the ring, there is a five-point star borrowed from the seal of the state of Texas while the surrounding oak leaves symbolize strength.
-On the other side of the ring are a cannon, a saber, and a rifle, which symbolize Aggies' preparedness and valor in defending their land.
+The eagle denotes agility, power, and the ability to reach great heights.
+The shield symbolizes the duty to protect the alma mater's reputation; the five stars within the shield refer to the facets of student development: mind, body, spiritual attainment, emotional poise, and integrity of character, while the thirteen stripes represent the thirteen original colonies and symbolize patriotism.
+On one side of the ring, there is a five-point star borrowed from the seal of the state of Texas and is circled by oak leaves, symbolizing strength.
+On the other side of the ring are a cannon, a saber, and a rifle, symbolizing Aggies' preparedness and valor in defending their land.
 The crossed flags of the United States and Texas symbolize allegiance to both nation and state.

 Traditions

 There are several traditions centered around the Aggie ring.
-One main tradition refers to the way students wear their rings at different points in their lives.
+One prominent tradition is how students wear their rings at different points in their lives.
 Current students who have not yet graduated wear their Aggie ring with the class year facing them to signify that their time at Texas A&M University has not yet concluded.
-Then, at the annual Ring Dance or at the graduation ceremony, students turn their rings around in such a way that the class year faces away symbolizing readiness to “face the world”.
+Then, at the annual Ring Dance or the graduation ceremony, students turn their rings around in such a way that the class year faces away, symbolizing readiness to "face the world".
 Another unofficial tradition, though unsanctioned and discouraged by the university, is referred to as the Aggie ring dunk.
-It consists of students dropping their newly acquired Aggie rings in a pitcher of beer followed by drinking the beer to its entirety as fast as possible in a single action and catching the Aggie ring between their teeth.
+It consists of students dropping their newly acquired Aggie rings in a pitcher of beer, followed by drinking the beer to its entirety as fast as possible in a single action and catching the Aggie ring between their teeth.
 It is commonly done as a race or game among friends and peers who receive their Aggie rings around the same time.
 Students receive their rings on what is known as Aggie Ring Day, a special time for Aggies, their families, and their friends to celebrate being a part of the Aggie Network.
 This celebration is held at the Clayton W. Williams, Jr. Alumni Center three times a year.